Anthony Joshua vs Kubrat Pulev

 Anthony Joshua vs Kubrat Pulev, was a heavyweight professional boxing match contested between defending unified WBA (Super), IBF, WBO, and IBO world champion Anthony Joshua and IBF mandatory challenger Kubrat Pulev.
-The event took place on 12 December 2020 at The SSE Arena in London.
+The event took place on 12 December 2020 at Wembley Arena in London.
 Joshua retained his titles via ninth-round knockout.

 Background

-Cancelled world title fight since 2017
+2017 Cancelled world title fight

-On 28 August 2017, it was announced that Joshua and Pulev would fight at the Principality Stadium in Cardiff.
-Matchroom promoter Eddie Hearn made the official announcement on 5 September, "I'm delighted that we will be in Cardiff at the magnificent Principality Stadium for the next step of the AJ journey.
+On 28 August 2017, it was announced that Joshua and Pulev would fight at the Millennium Stadium in Cardiff.
+Matchroom promoter Eddie Hearn made the official announcement on 5 September, "I'm delighted that we will be in Cardiff at the magnificent Millennium Stadium for the next step of the AJ journey.
 Nearly 80,000 will gather on 28 October 2017 to create another unforgettable night of boxing.
 Anthony will meet his mandatory challenger, [IBF] No. 1-ranked Kubrat Pulev, and the card will be stacked with world championship action, domestic title fights and the very best young stars in the game.
 Get ready for the next episode from the biggest star in world boxing."
 The official press conference took place on 11 September 2017 and the following day, a reported 70,000 tickets had been sold, making it the fastest selling event.
 It also set the record of largest boxing attendance to be expected indoors.
 The previous record was Muhammad Ali vs. Leon Spinks rematch which gathered 63,000 fans at the New Orleans Superdrome in 1978.
 On 16 October 2017, rumours circulated that Pulev had suffered an injury, which could see the fight being in jeopardy.
 The same reports suggested the injury was 10 days old, but Pulev's camp had kept it quiet.
 The injury was later revealed to be true and 36-year-old Carlos Takam (35–3–1, 27 KOs), who was ranked number 3 by the IBF stepped in to replace Pulev on 12 days notice.
 Eddie Hearn said in a statement that he received a phone call from Pulev's promoter Kalle Sauerland, advising him of a shoulder injury he sustained during sparring.
 Hearn revealed when the Joshua vs Pulev fight was made, he reached out to Takam's camp, knowing they would be next in line and told them to begin a training camp and stay on standby.

+2020

 On 2 March 2020, both Matchroom's Eddie Hearn and Top Rank's Bob Arum officially announced Joshua and Pulev would fight at the Tottenham Hotspur Stadium in London on 20 June.
 On 3 April 2020, it was announced that the fight had been postponed due to the COVID-19 pandemic and that a new date for the fight "was being worked on".
 Up to 1,000 people were allowed to attend the fight.

+Pulev's only prior defeat had come in a title shot against Wladimir Klitschko in November 2014, being the last man ever to be stopped by him.